India rescues two of three kidnapped ONGC employees

-India has rescued two of the three employees of Oil and Natural Gas Corp Ltd (ONGC.NS) kidnapped by gunmen from a rig site on Wednesday, a defence ministry official said on Saturday.
+NEW DELHI (Reuters) - India has rescued two of the three employees of Oil and Natural Gas Corp Ltd kidnapped by gunmen from a rig site on Wednesday, a defence ministry official said on Saturday.

 The three employees were kidnapped in a company-owned vehicle from the state-run firm’s Lakwa field in Assam’s Sivasagar District, where the exploration company has been operating for nearly six decades.